danheyward/vote-app/README.md

   * Run `createdb express_auth_development` to create the development database
   * Run `createdb express_auth_test` to create the test database
   * Run `sequelize db:migrate` to run migrations

+Couch by Sergey Krivoy from the Noun Project
+Congress by MRFA from the Noun Project
+Google Civic Information API
+ProPublica Congress API